Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Every Christian and every nation are bull’s eyes on the devil’s target.
 And so, too is every church.
 Every true church faces troubles.
 Every church faces the snares and the hostility of the world.
 And every church faces attacks of the evil one – both subtle attacks and upfront in-your-face attacks – because there is nothing more that the devil would rather do than to destroy the body of Christ on earth – His bride – the true church.

 But every member of the true church can look to the future with full trust and confidence.
 Our trust and confidence is not in ourselves, but in the Head of the church, Jesus Christ.
 Ephesians 1:21-23 assures us that when Jesus was raised from the dead He was raised “far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.
-And God (the Father) put all things under His feet and gave Him as head over all things to the church, which is His body, the fullness of Him who fills all in all.”
+And God (the Father) put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all.”

 The same God who has blessed His church throughout history and strengthened her so that the gates of hell cannot prevail against her, will continue to lead, guide and bless His bride, for His Son, who is the Redeemer and Head of the church, “…is the same yesterday and today and forever” (Hebrews 13:8).